Rev. WILL STERN

 Through prayer and the counsel of mentors, he realized that God was calling him to plant a new church in the Garnet Valley/Chadds Ford area, on the Pennsylvania/Delaware line.
 This sense of call was confirmed by Faith Presbyterian Church and then a network of local churches and pastors called presbytery.
 He began vision casting, preparing, and fundraising for this ministry in the fall of 2015.

 Will met his wife Grace at the same arts conservatory where he studied music.
-She studied dance and is now a professional dancer and Pilates instructor who uses her artistic gifts as a member of KYL/D Dance Company in Philadelphia.
+She studied dance and is now a professional dancer who uses her artistic gifts as a member of KYL/D Dance Company in Philadelphia.
+She also teaches Pilates at The Main Line Health Fitness & Wellness Center in Glen Mills.
+They are parents of a beautiful daughter.

 From 1973 to 1985 Jim and his wife planted and pastored a church in North Carolina that grew from 16 to 200 adults and children.
 In 1985 he was called to be associate pastor at Faith Presbyterian, Wilmington, DE.
 In 1987 he was elected senior pastor of Faith, a capacity in which he served until June 30, 2012.
 On July 1, 2012 he became half-time assistant pastor at Faith.
 Throughout his ministry in Delaware, Jim has been involved in church planting and in the pastoring of church planting pastors.
 He has served on the “provisional sessions” of three of Heritage Presbytery’s church plants.
 Jim also serves on the board of a foundation that assists in the funding of Presbyterian and Reformed church planting efforts throughout the US.
 His work on the foundation puts him in regular, personal, contact with many church planting pastors.
 Jim believes that one of his primary callings is to support, encourage, and counsel church planting pastors.
 In fact, he has trained and mentored 9 interns during his tenure at FPC who have become church planters, pastors, and missionaries.